LowellInstruments/ddt/README.md

 $ ./dt_install_crontab.sh
 $ ./dt_install_icons.sh
 $ ./_dt_files/ppp_install_standalone.sh

+(custom edit the ddh.json file with boat information) (custom edit the run_dds.sh file with AWS credentials)
 ```

 Please note most of these commands are only supposed to be run once in the life of a DDH.
 The only  you might need to run more than once in a DDH life is probably ``./dt_install_python_all_mat_ddh.sh`` to update a DDH manually.
 However, as explained in the following section, the crontab automatically takes care of updates.